webandras/docker-wordpress/README.md

 wp theme get twentysixteen --fields=name,title,version
 ```

 ## Deployment on shared hosting

 1. Create a new MySQL database
-2. Update `wp-config` with the new database credentials (dbname, username, password).
-The host is `"localhost"` most of
+2. Update `wp-config` with the new database credentials (database name, username, password).
+The host is `"localhost"`
+   most of
    the time.
 3. Export your local database with PhpMyAdmin, or create a sql dump with MySQL in the terminal (for larger databases,
    the latter is recommended).
 After that, import it into your live database.
-4. You have to rewrite urls and some options with your live domain name (see `src/data/rewrite-domainname.sql`).
-Or you
+4. You have to rewrite the urls and some options with your live domain name (see `src/data/rewrite-domainname.sql`).
+Or,
+   you
-   can also use the `wp-cli` locally, and then export your local db.
+   can also use the `wp-cli` locally, and then export your local database (and rewrite them back to the local ones
+   afterward).
 5. Copy the content of the `src/` folder to your host through SFTP.
-6. Post-deployment: Setup SMTP, increase security (use WordFence firewall), make a backup (e.g. with Duplicator), etc.
+6. Post-deployment: Setup SMTP, increase security (use WordFence firewall), etc.

-Change your salts occasionally (https://api.wordpress.org/secret-key/1.1/salt/).
+Occasionally, change your [salts](https://api.wordpress.org/secret-key/1.1/salt/) used for hashing.

-## Gitignore
+## .gitignore file

-Make sure you never commit the .env file and wp-config.php to version control (even if it is a private repo - you may change the visibility of the repo in the future, and then it will become a vulnerability).
+Make sure you never commit the .env file and wp-config.php to version control.
+It also applies to your ssl
-It also applies to your ssl cert keys you generated with mkcert!
-The cert in the git repo is just an example (I already generated new cert for my local project).

-Update .gitignore!
+certificate keys you generated with mkcert!

+These ignore rules are already added to `.gitignore`.

-**Good tip: Set up GitGuardian** to get notification about potential credential leaks!
-I am certain that everyone has
+**Good tip: Set up GitGuardian** to get notification about potential credential leaks.

-pushed sensitive information by accident at least one time in his/her developer life by not paying attention enough.
+## Mailcatcher for local e-mail testing

+1. See the `mailcatcher` in the docker-compose files.

+2. Install `"wpackagist-plugin/wp-mail-smtp":"4.0.1"` with Composer inside the WordPress service if you don't have it:
+   `bin/composer require "wpackagist-plugin/wp-mail-smtp":"4.0.1"`.

+3. Configure SMTP:

+Setup "from address", and "name".
+Choose the "Other SMTP" option.
+Set these:

+- SMTP Host: **mailcatcher**
+- SMTP Port: **1025**

+No need for encryption.
+Auto TLS -> Off.
+Authentication -> None.

+4. Send out a test email (Tools menu point under WP Mail SMTP).

+5. Access Mailcatcher UI at `localhost:1080`

+Generally, there is no need to configure anything else if you followed the instructions, or you didn't make other
+changes.
+See the PHP section on the [mailcatcher website](https://mailcatcher.me/), or in
+the [PHP documentation](https://www.php.net/manual/en/mail.configuration.php#ini.sendmail-path) for more info.

+This is the `php.ini` file location inside the **wordpress** container: `/usr/local/etc/php`.
+This file is copied here
+from `.docker/images/wordpress/php.ini-development`.

+This is the default setting for `sendmail_path`:
+`sendmail_path = /usr/bin/env catchmail -f wordpress@local.test`